 What Flavor is Red Velvet Cake?

 Red velvet cake is the king of all cakes, in my opinion; the “I can’t quite put my finger on the flavor” cake.
-It’s a glorious combination of a mild cocoa flavor, tangy buttermilk (replaced/mimicked by the combination of LACTAID® Whole Milk & lemon juice in this recipe), sweet vanilla, and butter.
+It’s a glorious combination of a mild cocoa flavor, tangy buttermilk, sweet vanilla, and butter.
 Red velvet cake’s texture is worth writing home about too.
 It’s dense and soft with a moist and velvety crumb.

 How to Make Red Velvet Cake Truffles

-To make these red velvet cake truffles, you'll start by making the cake batter, which is pretty straightforward.
-You'll pour the red velvet cake batter into an 8x8-inch baking dish and bake the cake in the oven.
-Once the cake has cooled you can start making the frosting, which is simply butter, powdered sugar, LACTAID® Whole Milk, and vanilla bean paste.
-Once that's ready, you'll crumble the cake into fine crumbs, mix it with vanilla frosting and begin shaping the cake truffles; I like to use a 1.5 tablespoon spring-loaded cookie scoop and then roll that into a perfect little ball.
+To make these red velvet cake truffles, you’ll start by making the cake batter, which is pretty straightforward.
+You’ll pour the red velvet cake batter into an 8×8-inch baking dish and bake the cake in the oven.
+Once the cake has cooled you can start making the frosting, which is simply butter, powdered sugar, milk, and vanilla bean paste.
+Once that’s ready, you’ll crumble the cake into fine crumbs, mix it with vanilla frosting and begin shaping the cake truffles; I like to use a 1.5 tablespoon spring-loaded cookie scoop and then roll that into a perfect little ball.